 Rapidly increasing technological and digital innovation in the financial sector (“FinTech”) will have far-reaching effects on the insurance sector.
 FinTech presents significant opportunities for financial inclusion and policyholder value yet also poses conduct and operational risks.
-The rapid expansion in alternative data sources and advanced data analytics has particular impact and has the potential to disrupt the insurance market.
-Digital innovation continues to be a strategic theme for the IAIS as part of the IAIS Strategic Plan 2025-2029.
-The main focus of the IAIS’ activities in this area are around , as well as sharing supervisory practices and providing a platform for exchange of experiences and insights.
+The rapid expansion in alternative data sources and advanced data analytics has a particular impact and the potential to disrupt the insurance sector.
+Digital innovation is a strategic theme for the IAIS as part of the IAIS Strategic Plan 2025-2029.
+The IAIS’ work is focused on sharing supervisory practices and providing a platform for exchange of experiences and insights.

 The IAIS FinTech Forum is a forum of technical experts from the IAIS’ diverse membership.
 It serves as a platform to share practical insights and experiences on FinTech-related developments influencing the insurance sector and insurance supervisors globally.
 The Forum has three workstreams: